Denver Chiropractic Malpractice Attorneys

 All practicing chiropractors in Colorado are required by law to maintain malpractice insurance (unless they work for the United States Government, the U.S. Olympic Training Center, or are not receiving compensation for the service they provide.)
 A licensed chiropractor should have insurance to cover your damages in case they negligently cause a patient harm.

 To win a claim against a chiropractor, your malpractice attorney will conduct a thorough investigation.
 Your attorney will establish the facts of the case and demonstrate how the chiropractor’s negligence caused your injury.
 This includes interviewing you about your care and injuries, as well as pulling all medical records pertaining to your chiropractic care and your resulting injury.
 A good attorney will also hire expert medical witnesses, including another chiropractor, to attest to the malpractice.

 It is always difficult when you ask a jury to consider complicated medical evidence and weigh the claims of a licensed professional against the claims of a patient.
 But our trial attorneys at Leventhal Puga Braley P.C. come relentlessly prepared, and we are well-versed in the medical research it takes to prove that a chiropractor has acted negligently.
 We also know how to tell the jury a story they can understand and relate to, which helps our clients win the damages they deserve.

 If you have been the victim of negligent chiropractic care, it’s time to focus on healing without worrying about the cost of additional medical bills and lost time at work.
 Our law firm knows medical malpractice better than most, and we have handled major cases across the United States—let us work with the clinic and insurance companies while you focus on getting better.

 There is no charge for an initial consultation with Leventhal Puga Braley P.C.
-To speak with an experienced chiropractic malpractice attorney about your potential case, please call (303) 759-9945 today.
+To speak with an experienced chiropractic malpractice attorney about your potential case, please call us at (303) 759-9945 or toll-free at (877) 433-3906 today.

 - Chiropractic Adjustment - Mayo Clinic